 With an audit, you can take the guesswork out of waste management.
 Audits will help you see what’s working and what's not with your waste management programs.
 You can uncover wasteful activities and measure the success of your recycling programs.

-For example, with an audit, you can discover valuable recyclables which end up in the garbage.
-A waste audit reveals your waste diversion rate and helps you make adjustments that further increase your overall efficiency.
+For example, with an audit, you can discover valuable recyclables that end up in the garbage.
+A waste audit reveals your waste diversion rate and helps you adjust to increase your overall efficiency.

 Now you know the benefit of a waste audit.
 Let’s look at a few steps to conduct your waste audit.

 Planning your waste audit is an essential part of the entire process.
-You will need to assemble your team and decide where and when the waste auditing will occur.
+You must assemble your team and decide where and when the waste auditing will occur.

-Firstly, you need to assemble your audit team from key members of your organization.
-You want to pick the best green members from all levels of your company.
+Firstly, you need to assemble your audit team from key organization members.
+You want to pick the best green members from all company levels.
 From the senior leaders to junior leaders and the safety and janitorial staff.
 When selecting your team, keep your sustainability goals in mind.
 You want to pick a team that is flexible to changes.

 Next, you want to choose a week to complete your audit.
-You want to choose a week with no special events to get an accurate idea of what waste comes from your company on average.
+You want to choose a week with no special events to get an accurate average of what waste comes from your company.
 Lastly, you want to take note of various waste disposal locations that your team will visit to collect waste samples.

 The next step to implementing a waste audit is to find what type of trash your company produces.
 Before the week of your audit, create a list of the most common types of trash that your company produces.
 For example, you can categorize your audit trash into: